Here’s a little something I put together about the Six Tasks of Catechesis, as outlined in the General Directory for Catechesis.

 Related Articles

-The Six Tasks of Catechesis #3: Moral Formation, or Living Out Our Faith
+The Six Tasks of Catechesis #5: Education for Community Life, or Mentoring our Faith

 Recently, we began a series here on my blog about the six tasks of catechesis, focusing on the notion that God is calling each of us to fulfill a role that he has planned for us.
 Just as actors rely on certain strategies to immerse themselves in character, we too rely on certain strategies to “immerse” ourselves in the role that God is calling us to fill: the “best version of ourselves” (to borrow a phrase from […]